How to Write the Caltech Application Essays 2019-2020

-Ranked #10 in National Universities by the 2018 US News Report, the California Institute of Technology (Caltech) is one of the best STEM schools in the country.
+Ranked #12 (tie) in National Universities by the US News and World Report, the California Institute of Technology (Caltech) is one of the best STEM schools in the country.
 Just 11 miles northeast of LA, the Pasadena-based college is known for everything from excellent weather and student-served dining traditions to theory-focused coursework and a large diversity of research.
-With just over an 8% acceptance rate, the university remains extremely selective in their admissions.
+With just a 6.6% acceptance rate, the university remains extremely selective in their admissions.

 How to Write the Caltech Essays